 Car financing can be tricky to escape.
 While an auto loan helps make cars more affordable, you have to be aware of your options for selling or buying your car under finance.
 These steps above will shed light on your options.

 For more help understanding your car loan payoff options, contact the experts at Debt Busters on 1300 368 322.
-We have over a decade of experience helping Aussies get out from under their debts to create a brighter future.
+We have over 15 years of experience helping Aussies get out from under their debts to create a brighter future.